 Working report titled Social Media, Sexuality and Sexual Health Advocacy in Kolkata, India – published by Bloomsbury, Delhi in April 2017; authored by Dr. Rohit K. Dasgupta, Lecturer, Institute for Media and Creative Industries, Loughborough University, UK (earlier with the University of Southampton, UK when work started on the study); Pawan Dhall, Founding Trustee, Varta Trust; and Dr. Paul Boyce, Senior Lecturer in Anthropology and International Development, University of Sussex, Brighton, UK; copies available here.
 Graphic credit: Bloomsbury.
 Book cover photograph credits: Pawan Dhall.

-Book titled Out of Line and Offline: Queer Mobilizations in ‘90s Eastern India – published by Seagull Books, Kolkata in November 2019; authored by Pawan Dhall, Founding Trustee, Varta Trust with fellowship support from Svran-Apeejay Journalism Foundation, Delhi; please click here for purchasing a copy.
+Book titled Out of Line and Offline: Queer Mobilizations in ‘90s Eastern India – published by Seagull Books, Kolkata in November 2019; authored by Pawan Dhall, Founding Trustee, Varta Trust with fellowship support from Svran-Apeejay Journalism Foundation, Delhi; please click here for purchasing a copy or write to us at firstname.lastname@example.org.
 Book cover painting credit: Mahmud Husain Laskar.
 Book cover design credit: Bishan Samaddar, Seagull Books.
 Image courtesy: Seagull Foundation for the Arts.

 Synopsis: The 1990s and early 2000s were heady days for Indian queer people and their networks as they emerged from the shadows.
 These were days when queer communities were still criminalized and the Internet had not yet made inroads into most of India.
 Yet, queer people grouped together to deal with covert and overt forms of stigma, discrimination and violence in different spheres of life.
 Tracing the life stories of around a dozen queer individuals and their allies from eastern India, Out of Line and Offline dwells on the many ways in which queer communities were mobilized in the first decade of the movement in India, and how such mobilization affected the lives of queer people in the long run.
 Pawan Dhall draws on in-depth interviews, which generate compelling stories of individual lives and experiences in a society that was slowly being pressured to change.
 The author also delves into the archives of some of the earliest queer support forums in eastern India (example, the Counsel Club Archives) to reveal the ways in which the movement developed and grew.
 A thoroughly researched and poignantly human document, this volume will find an important place in the canon of literature on queer movements across the world.